Research

 RARITY VALUE & OVEREXPLOITATION

 Between unsustainable harvest, the transport of invasive species, and the spread of novel pathogens, wildlife trade is a threat to thousands of species worldwide.
 At particular risk are rare species for which demand is high; examples include elephant tusks for the ivory trade, pangolin scales, and sturgeon eggs.
-I use mathematical modeling techniques to improve our ability to identify the key biological and socio-economic factors that cause trade to drive species to the brink of extinction.
+I use big data and mathematical modeling techniques to improve our ability to identify the key biological and socio-economic factors that cause trade to drive species to the brink of extinction.

 Photo credit: Gregg Yan